 How much do the staff name tags cost?

 They are $20 each, but you can also print your own from our template.
-There is an additional license to purchase for the sensor to access this feature and it’s $125 one-time fee.
+There is an additional license to purchase to access this feature and it’s $125 one-time fee.

 How does the system handle someone who walks into the library then leaves through a staff door with no sensor?